-After 6 weeks testosterone (p<0.05) or exercise (p<0.01) in the groups with diabetes significantly improved GPX protein levels in blood samples compared to Dia group.
-Also, apply both intervention on Dia group resulted in a marked effect (p<0.01) on the GPX activity in blood samples compared to the Dia-T and Dia-E (Fig. 4a).
+The testosterone treatment for 6 weeks (p<0.05) or exercise (p<0.01) in the groups with diabetes significantly improved GPX protein levels in the blood samples compared to Dia group.
+Also, applying both interventions on Dia group resulted in a marked effect (p<0.01) on the GPX activity in blood samples compared to the Dia-T and Dia-E (Fig. 4a).
 Gonadectomy markedly (p<0.01) declined GPX activity in blood samples compared to the Dia group.
-Also, testosterone therapy of Dia-Cas (p<0.01) or exercise (p<0.001) meaningfully increased GPX activity in blood samples compared to the Dia-Cas (Fig. 4b).
-Intervention with testosterone and exercise at the same time in diabetic castrated rats showed a significant growing effect (p<0.01) on GPX protein levels compared to the Dia-Cas-E groups.
+Also, testosterone therapy of Dia-Cas (p<0.01)

+Testosterone and exercise decrease oxidative stress in rats